-It helps to write down your answers to these questions because our thoughts have the tendency to loop needlessly when it is emotionally charged.
+It helps to write down your answers to these questions because our thoughts tend to loop needlessly when it is emotionally charged.

-Unload your thoughts, and take notice how your mind can slowly become calm and objective.
+Unload your thoughts, and take notice of how your mind can slowly become calm and objective.

 Money is a neutral entity and we should never allow it to control our thoughts and emotions, negatively nor positively.